-Black-owned British food businesses that you can support
+Black-owned food businesses in the UK you can support right now

 Supporting Black-owned businesses is vitally important, this week and every week.
 We are determined to use our platform to amplify Black voices and to help make positive change across the food industry.
 We have compiled a list of incredible Black-owned restaurants and food businesses from across the country that you can support right now.

 This list is by no means exhaustive, and we plan to continually update it with additional names as time goes on.
 If you know of or run a business that you would like to see added to the list, please contact us and we will work to include it.

 The country’s first entirely vegan Ethiopian restaurant, Andu Cafe has been a mainstay of the Dalston dining scene for several years.
 The delicious, option-free menu is worth the trip to East London alone.
 Available for takeaway.

 Based in Northamptonshire, the Brooklyn Brownie Co. offers absurdly indulgent New York-style brownies across the UK.
 Owned and operated by a father and son duo, the brownies are the ideal lockdown treat.
 Delivering across the country.

 Serving innovative “Nigerian tapas”, Chuku’s has won acclaim for its inventive and delicious food.
 Based in Tottenham, North London, the restaurant is a must-visit if you want a twist on traditional African cooking.
 Currently closed - providing regular updates on reopening plans.

 Specialising in novelty chocolate creations, Dark Sugars has dominated Brick Lane since 2013.
 Come for the moreish dusty truffles and stay for rich and creamy hot chocolate.
 Currently offering delivery and collection.